Solar minimum: Predicting solar minimum cycles

+Furthermore, the inclusion of a second set of PCs, or magnetic waves, produced by quadruple magnetic waves (Zharkova and Shepherd, 2022) revealed the their summary curve fit very well the soft X-ray index of solar flares for cycles 21-24.
+Hence the joint effect of dipole, quadruple, octuple and sextuple summary curves can cover a wider range of solar activity indices including flares and active regions.

 Grand solar minima and maxima

 Grand solar minima occur when several solar cycles exhibit lesser than average activity for decades or centuries.
 Solar cycles still occur during these grand solar minimum periods but are at a lower intensity than usual.
 The grand minima form a special mode of the solar dynamo operation.